 TIP: DO NOT let anyone punch holes in your slab and DO NOT let anyone separate the walls from the slab.
 If the house is gutted, this “slab separation” method is okay.

-If it’s already remodeled/repaired, separating walls and slab will not be cost effective.
+If it’s already remodeled/repaired, separating walls and slabs will not be cost-effective.
 These outdated methods can have a ton of hidden costs and require more time before you can settle in.